saiwal/Utsukta-hub-themes/adminlte/README.md

 # AdminLTE theme for hubzilla

 ## Features:
-- This theme is in very early alpha stages and a lot of major functionality is broken/missing.
+- This theme is in alpha stage and some functionality/layout is broken/missing.
 - Based on [AdminLTEv3](https://adminlte.io/).
 - Built completely from the ground up.
 - Mobile friendly and responsive.